 The first test is for SNI.
 This test should return and show the SSL cert is valid.

 The second test does not use SNI.
 This test will fail.
-WHM & cPanel uses SNI as the server hostname multiple sites on a shared IP address.
+WHM & cPanel uses SNI as the server hostname for multiple sites on a shared IP address.

 Modern browsers can understand the difference and will ignore the non-SNI response.
 However, some older browsers will acknowledge the response.